 Known as the gateway between Asia and Europe, Turkey is a country which has been steadily on the rise as a top travel destination.
 Here you’ll find the best of both worlds as different cultures collide in an explosion of food and architecture.
 Turkey is full of global historical significance, especially the cosmopolitan city of Istanbul.

-There you have it, the top travel destinations in 2019 according to the most travel-wise people in the world!
+There you have it, the top holiday destinations in 2019 according to the most travel-wise people in the world!

 If you’re looking for advice on the top travel destinations in 2019 I suggest you follow these world travelers!
 These top picks represent the best the world has to offer in food, culture, architecture, and landscape.
 You’ll love each one of them and have the best family vacation ever!

 Planning your bucket list trip around the world?
-Pin this article on the best places to go in 2019 for later!
+Pin this article on the best holiday destinations for later!